GRMN110 Elementary German I

 - perform listening comprehension exercises; and

 - participate in oral interviews and/or presentations that assess proficiency levels.

-Reference, Resource, or Learning Materials to be used by Students:Students use text, audio program, workbook, and multimedia resources of first-year proficiency-based German program.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Students use text, audio program, workbook, and multimedia resources of first-year proficiency-based German program.
+See course syllabus.

 Review/Approval Date - 5/07; Core Goals/Objectives added 4/04; Revised 4/2011; New Core 8/2015